mk4001/Siglent_scopes/README.md

 In this project you will find a modified version of Siglent™ Python3.4 PGM to send commads to Oscilloscopes via LAN port.

+Tipicaly using a Raspberry PI you can remotely take control of your Siglent Scope and receive data and/or screenshots directly wherever you are.

 you can find two typical examples;

 - LAN_Command.py to send single or ripetitive commands to scope

-- LAN_Capture.py to get a print screen of the scoe display
+- LAN_Capture.py to get a print screen of the scope display

 Enjoy!